Skip to main content

 FCA COBS & SYSC: Record Keeping

-Firms must keep records of communications - including electronic - in a durable medium.
+For relevant record-keeping requirements, firms may need to keep records of communications - including electronic communications - in a durable medium.

 They must be retrievable, tamper-resistant, and accessible to the regulator.